 To replace the dichroic mirror remove the four silver set screws that hold the two halves of the cube together.
 Two are located on the front edge of the left side of the cube and the other two are on the right edge of the back side of the cube (the one with the slot).
 The dichroic mirror is held to one of the halves with two white plastic set screws.
 Remove the screw that has not been notched.
 Lift the mirror out and replace with the new mirror.

 Xenon Bulb Replacement

 The following instructions explain the procedure required to replace the 75W bulb in the Cairn Housing.
-The system is installed with a Ushio model UXL-75XE bulb.

 Remove Xenon Housing from IonOptix light source